Kent Benson: College career

 Benson chose to attend Indiana University, located in Bloomington, Indiana, playing college basketball for Coach Bobby Knight.
 As a freshman, Benson averaged 9.3 points per game, while shooting 50.4 percent.
 He helped lead Indiana to the CCAT Championship, and to a 23–5 record and a Big Ten title.

 In his sophomore season (1974–1975), Benson helped lead the Hoosiers to an undefeated conference record (18–0) and on to an Elite Eight appearance, where they lost their only game of the season to Kentucky 92–90, despite 33 points and 23 rebounds from Benson.
 Helping lead the team to a 31–1 record on the season, Benson averaged 15 points and 8.9 rebounds a game.

 With seniors Quinn Buckner and Scott May, he helped lead Indiana to the 1976 national championship in a 1975–1976 season where the Hoosiers won every game they played, finishing 32–0.
 Benson was voted the 1976 NCAA basketball tournament Most Outstanding Player.
 The 1976 Indiana team is the most recent team to complete an undefeated campaign in Division I. Benson averaged 17.3 points and 8.8 rebounds a game on the season with his college season high of 57.8 percent from the field.
 He scored his career high of 38 points against Michigan State.

 In the 1976 NCAA tournament, Benson scored 20 points with 13 rebounds against St. John's in the 90–70 regional quarterfinal win; He scored 15 points and had five rebounds in the 74–69 sweet sixteen win over Alabama; In the Regional Final, he scored 18 points with 9 rebounds in the 65–56 win over Marquette; In the Final Four semi-final 65–51 victory against UCLA, Benson had 16 points and 9 rebounds; In the National Championship, he scored 25 points with 9 rebounds in the Hoosiers' 86–68 victory over Michigan.

 Of the undefeated 1975–76 Indiana Hoosiers men's basketball team, Benson said, “If the team wins, everybody wins.
 Coach Knight knew the potential that could be with that team.
 He molded us and made us a team.”

 After the perfect season during his junior year, "Benny" became the lone star for Indiana after May and Buckner both left after their senior years for the next level.
 He averaged 19.8 points and 10.4 rebounds a game his senior season.
 He led them to a 16–11 record, but Indiana received no post season appearance.
 Benson was named the Big Ten's 1977 Player of the Year, while also receiving All-American honors for the second straight season.

 Kent Benson ended his college career with 1,740 points (15.3) and 1,031 (9.0) rebounds, a 71.5% free throw and 53.6% field goal percentage.
-He is the fourth all-time rebounder in Indiana Hoosier history with 1,031 rebounds.